 - English Ivy

-“But Abby, how do I even style house plants and teeny tiny succulents?”
-Glad you asked!
-One really popular concept is the desert garden.
+One really popular concept for styling succulents is the desert garden.
 In a little clear bowl or terrarium you can add rocks, sand, succulents, and cacti!
 Or when styling in a glass container, include gemstones and geodes for some color.
 One of the complimentary color pairings I noticed throughout the store was purple with pink accents.
-These complimented the plants and looked really nice!
+These complimented the green plants and looked really nice!

-If you don’t want the flowery or leafy succulents for your house, dorm, or apartment try some cacti.
-They vary in sizes and don’t need as much care as the other plants do.
-In fact, they need so little water compared to most succulents, that they can flourish with being watered once (by a single ice cube – depending on the size of the cacti) for a whole MONTH!
+If you don’t want the flowery or leafy succulents for your dorm or apartment try cacti.
+They vary in size and don’t need as much care as the other plants do.
+In fact, they need so little water compared to most succulents, that they can flourish with being watered once a month by a single ice cube!
+(Depending on the size of the cacti.)

 Another low care plant includes the Haworthia, which needs low light and to be watered about once a month.

 Some things to remember and keep in mind when looking for your newest addition to your home are: